 Collaboratively Designing a World Horticultural Exposition in Minnesota, USA

-The Organizing Entity of Expo 2031 Minnesota USA
+Legal Organizing Entity of Expo 2031 Minnesota USA

 As the official rights holder of Expo 2031 Minnesota, USA, we are convening the nation’s top organizations, innovators, and visionaries to imagine, design, and build the first A1 International Horticultural Exposition in U.S. history — a once-in-a-century opportunity to showcase the power of plants, people, and innovation.